H. Candace Gorman

-H. Candace Gorman is a Chicago, Illinois-based civil-rights attorney, known for representing two Guantanamo detainees and also for her work to uncover secret "street files" maintained by the Chicago Police.
+H. Candace Gorman is a Chicago-based civil-rights attorney, known for representing two Guantanamo Bay detainees and also for her work to uncover secret "street files" maintained by the Chicago Police.

 Education and personal life

-Gorman grew up on the South Side of Chicago, and attended the University of Wisconsin where she majored in philosophy.
+Gorman grew up on the South Side of Chicago and attended the University of Wisconsin, where she majored in philosophy.
 Like her father, Chicago civil-rights attorney Robert J. Gorman, she attended law school, receiving her JD in 1983 from the UIC John Marshall Law School.

 After finishing law school, Gorman began a solo general law practice, and ten years later, she limited her practice to civil rights law.
 In 2008 and 2009, she spent time living in the Netherlands working as a visiting professional for the International Criminal Court in The Hague.

 Gorman's husband Chris Ross is a demographer.
 They have three children.